vschoener/strv_assignment_addressbook/Readme.md

 Things to improve:
 ------------------
 - Use mongo db memory to speed up the test and not having a mongo server
-- Mocking / stub on Firebase and other methods

 ## Deploy